temporalio/documentation/docs-src/concepts/what-is-cluster-security-configuration.md

 Temporal provides authentication interfaces that can be set to restrict access to your data.
 These protocols address three areas: servers, client connections, and users.

-Temporal offers two plugin interfaces for API call authentication and authorization.
+Temporal offers two plugin interfaces for authentication and authorization of API calls.

 - [`ClaimMapper`](/concepts/what-is-a-claimmapper-plugin)
 - [`Authorizer`](/concepts/what-is-an-authorizer-plugin)